acg-team/bpp-arpip/docs/arpip_ancestral_sequence_reconstruction_under_poisson_indel_proccess_features.md

 #  Initial tree options
 ---

-    init.tree={user|auto}                                   Set the method for the initial tree to use.
+    init.tree={user|auto}                                   Set the method for the initial tree reconstruction to use.
-                                                            The user option allows you to use an existing file passed via input.tree.file
+                                                            The user option allows you to use an existing file passed via input.tree.file.
 This file may have been built using another method like neighbor joining or parsimony for instance.
                                                             The random option picks a random tree, which is handy to test convergence.
 This may however slows down significantly the optimization process.
+Please notice that this option has a limited proficiency as this method is not developed to reconstruct the tree.
+It is recommended to use the user option and provide the tree as input using other software such as Phyml.

     init.tree.method={wpgma|upgma|nj|bionj}                 When tree reconstruction method is required, the user can specify which algorithm to use.